 On April 6, 2023, in connection with the Purchase Agreement, the Company entered into a letter agreement (the "Letter Agreement") with CPF, Chicago Pacific Founders GP III, L.P., a Delaware limited partnership ("CPF GP III") (on behalf of the funds of which CPF is the general partner, certain funds of which CPF GP III is the general partner) and/or certain of their affiliated entities and funds (collectively, the "CPF Parties").
 The Letter Agreement provides, pursuant to certain stipulations, that CPF will be entitled to designate one additional independent member of the Company's board of directors and that CPF will be entitled to certain information rights and protective provisions.
+As of the date of the issuance of these condensed consolidated financial statements, CPF has not exercised its right to designate a director under the terms of the Letter Agreement.
 CPF Parties also agreed to a standstill restriction from the date of the closing of the March 2023 Private Placement to June 30, 2024 that limits the ownership of the CPF Parties to 49.99% of the Company's Class A common stock and Class V common stock.